SpeysideHEP/spey/README.md

-# Spey: Statistical analysis of Phenomenology for Experimental Yields
+# Spey: Statistical analysis for Phenomenology from Experimental Yields
 A universal statistics package for LHC reinterpretation

 # Outline